gotrash/theme/site/content/docs/5.3/getting-started/contents.md

     └── bootstrap.min.js.map
 ```

-This is the most basic form of Bootstrap: compiled files for quick drop-in usage in nearly any web project.
+This is the most basic form of GoTrash Theme: compiled files for quick drop-in usage in nearly any web project.
 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
 [Source maps](https://web.dev/articles/source-maps) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
 Bundled JS files (`bootstrap.bundle.js` and minified `bootstrap.bundle.min.js`) include [Popper](https://popper.js.org/docs/v2/).

 ### CSS files

-Bootstrap includes a handful of options for including some or all of our compiled CSS.
+GoTrash Theme includes a handful of options for including some or all of our compiled CSS.

 {{< bs-table "table" >}}
 | CSS files | Layout | Content | Components | Utilities |